THUDM/LVBench/README.md

 LVBench is only used for academic research.
 Commercial use in any form is prohibited.
 We do not own the copyright of any raw video files.

-If there is any infringement in LVBench, please contact shiyu.huang@aminer.cn or directly raise an issue, and we will remove it immediately.
+If there is any infringement in LVBench, please contact weihan.wang@aminer.cn or directly raise an issue, and we will remove it immediately.

 ### Download